WilvanBil/WilvanBil/_drafts/2025-02-19-handling-idempotency-in-masstransit-consumers copy.markdown

 ---
 layout: post
-title:  "How I (try to) handle idempotency in my MassTransit consumers"
+title:  "How I (Try to) Handle Idempotency in My MassTransit Consumers"
 date:   2025-02-19 11:00:00 +0100
 categories: MassTransit
-description: ""
+description: "A deep dive into handling idempotency in MassTransit consumers—why it matters, where things go wrong, and how to fix it."
 ---

 ## **From APIs to Messaging – My Journey**

-There was a time when **messaging systems** were completely new to me.
-I started with API-based communication—first **ASMX Web Services**, then **WCF**, and eventually **Web APIs, GraphQL, and gRPC**.
+There was a time when **messaging systems** were completely foreign to me.
+I started in the world of API-based communication—first **ASMX Web Services**, then **WCF**, and eventually **Web APIs, GraphQL, and gRPC**.

-How do these technologies fit together?
-In my head, they all belong to the same cabinet:
+How do these fit together?
+In my head, they all belong to the same category:
 _“Ways that other applications can communicate with my application.”_

-Then I encountered **message-based frameworks** like **MassTransit** and **RabbitMQ**, and my mental model had to expand.
-Unlike APIs, where **a request always expects a response**, event-driven systems introduce **asynchronous workflows, retries, and, of course, idempotency challenges.**
+Then I encountered **MassTransit** and **RabbitMQ**, and suddenly, things weren’t so simple anymore.
+Unlike APIs, where **a request expects a response**, event-driven systems introduce **asynchronous workflows, retries, and idempotency challenges.**

-This doesn't mean that REST/GraphQL APIs don't need idempotency. (on the contrary), but this is about my experience with idempotency with messaging based systems.
+This blog is about **idempotency in messaging**—why it matters, what can go wrong, and how I (try to) solve it.

 ---